autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 An _accusation_ is a claim that a consensus committee member has failed to participate correctly in consensus.
 I.e. it has failed to adhere to a rule governing validator participation in consensus and so is guilty of a rule infraction.
 Protocol only allows a validator to be under _accusation_ once at a time.
 New _accusations_ are made by submitting _proof_ of an accusable rule infraction on-chain as an event of type `NewAccusation`.

 Accusations do not automatically cause slashing and an _innocence proof window_ measured in blocks gives the accused _offending_ validator a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.
-The expiry of this window creates a _deadline_ before which a new `Accusation` proof cannot be submitted.

 There are protocol constraints on when an _accusation_ can be made.
 A _reporting_ validator can only submit an _accusation_ _proof_ if: